 Building systems commissioning processes applied at the design phase and throughout the building life cycle have been shown to effectively improve performance and reduce energy consumption.
 In spite of that fact, commissioning is underutilized because current practices are labor intensive and require considerable technical expertise.
-NIST will develop the measurement science needed to enable commissioning techniques that leverage the embedded capabilities of building automation and control systems to automate functional performance tests and analyze the results in ways that reduce costs, and incorporate the improvements into high impact industry best practice guidelines.
+NIST will develop the measurement science needed to enable commissioning techniques that leverage the embedded capabilities of building automation and control systems to automate functional performance tests and analyze the results in ways that reduce costs.
+The results will be used to improve high-impact industry best-practice guidelines.

-Objective: To improve the operating efficiency of building systems by 10 % to 30 % by providing the measurement science needed to develop improved building commissioning techniques that utilize embedded capabilities of building control systems, and accelerate the adoption of cost effective commissioning as standard practice.
+Objective - To improve the operating efficiency of building systems by providing the measurement science needed to develop improved building commissioning techniques that utilize embedded capabilities of building control systems, and accelerate the adoption of cost-effective commissioning as standard practice.

-What is the new technical idea?
-Past NIST work has resulted in the development of a software commissioning tool, HVACCx, with the capability of interfacing with BACnet building automation systems, running test scripts that command the control system into specific modes of operation, and then collect and analyze data to determine system performance.
-NIST recently partnered with ASHRAE to convene a group of industry commissioning experts to identify additional measurement science gaps that inhibit effective commissioning practices.
-That effort uncovered a need to test and verify design sequences of operation in addition to mechanical equipment faults, and a need to provide building owners guidance about the relative economic impact of problems that are identified.
-ASHRAE recently published a set of standard sequences of operation for use in a variety of building HVAC system designs.
-The new technical idea is to leverage these new standard sequences of operation and the capabilities of the HVAC-Cx tool to develop a library of automated commissioning tests linked to the standard sequences of operation.
-This work can become the basis for new industry guidelines or standard methods of test for building system commissioning.
+ASHRAE recently published a first advisory public review for Guideline 36P, High Performance Sequences of Operations for HVAC Systems.
+The new technical idea is to leverage these new standard sequences of operation and the capabilities of the HVAC-Cx tool to develop and validate a library of automated commissioning tests linked to the standard sequences of operation.
+This validation work can become the basis for new industry guidelines or standard methods of test for building system commissioning tools.
 In addition, NIST will develop a prototype rating system to provide the metrics needed to inform building owners/operators about how best to invest their limited resources in resolving problems that are identified in the commissioning process.

-Technology transfer will be achieved by continued interaction with industry throughout the development process to establish market pull for our research products as well as efforts to disseminate valuable research results to a wider audience (market push) through informative journal publications, involvement in the development of key industry guidelines (ASHRAE Guideline 36P High Performance Sequences of Operation for HVAC Systems, ASHRAE Guideline 1.2 Commissioning Process for Existing HVAC&R Systems) and educational activities such as webinars and tool demonstrations.
+The NIST Engineering Laboratory will work with industry throughout the development process to establish market pull for our research products.
+Research results will be disseminated to a wider audience (market push) through informative journal publications, involvement in the development of key industry guidelines (ASHRAE Guideline 36P - High Performance Sequences of Operation for HVAC Systems, ASHRAE Guideline 1.2 Commissioning Process for Existing HVAC&R Systems) and educational activities such as webinars and tool demonstrations.
+Steps will also be taken to make NIST-developed tools and the guidance for using them readily-available online.

 Start Date:October 1, 2011